Healthy Homes Assessment Houghton Bay

 What We Do

-As building inspectors we take on all components involved in professional house examinations.
-We’re here to make sure you make the right decision when buying your next home.
+As building inspectors we are experts in all aspects involved in specialist house inspections.
+We’re here to make sure that you make the correct choice when it comes to buying your next home.

-We consider your investment to be a serious one We conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun parts of purchasing or owning an home.
+We take your investment seriously We will conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the fun parts of buying or owning an house.

-We offer a wide range of solutions to ensure that you are fully informed about the condition of any property you may be contemplating buying or selling as well as additional solutions.
+We are specialised in a range of solutions to make sure you are fully updated on the condition of any property you might be looking to purchase or sell in addition to other services.

-We have a systematic method of conducting your house inspection and the latest in technology for software with digital photos embedded into your reports, you are able to actually see any issues identified.
-Thanks to our comprehensive report, it’s not surprising that we have so many clients who recommend our service to family and friends.
+With our systematic approach to your property inspection as well as the latest technology in software including digital photos imbedded into your Report, you are able to actually see any issues identified.
+Because of our comprehensive reporting it is no wonder that we have so many clients who recommend our service to family members and acquaintances.

 Get in Touch - Get Peace of Mind